Accessing a Database Cross-Tenancy Using an IAM Integration

 Requesting Cross-Tenancy Tokens Using the OCI Command-Line Interface

 You must add the --scope parameter to the Oracle Cloud Infrastructure (OCI) command-line interface command to get a db-token for a cross-tenancy request.
+If the database you are accessing is in a different region than the user tenancy home region, then the region must also be added to the OCI CLI command using the --region parameter.

 See Optional Parameters for more details about using the optional parameters of the oci get command.